 1. There are no guarantees.

-None of these delivery companies owe you the obligation of good deliveries or any deliveries at all.
+Here's the reality: No one owes you anything.
+None of these delivery companies have an obligation of good paying deliveries (or any deliveries at all).
 There is no promise.

 2. You will wear your car out.

-If you drive for delivery, the miles you put on your car will catch up.
+The reality is, the miles you put on your car will catch up.
 It costs more than just gas to use your car.
-For most of us, it doesn't cost as much as the 57.5 cents per mile we can claim (2020), but the actual cost is closer to that than you might realize.
-The newer or the more valuable your car, the more expensive to operate.
+We think the IRS is pretty generous letting us claim 56 cents per mile as an expense (2021).
+However, the actual cost is often far closer to that than you realize.

 What that means ultimately is, you are making less than you think you are.
 Often a LOT less.